 MS in Interactive Media and Communications Program of Study

-The program has 9 credits of required courses and 21 credits of electives.
+The program has nine credits of required courses and 21 credits of electives.
 A flexible elective structure allows students to customize the degree to coincide with career goals.
-Students have the opportunity to enroll in an optional 3-credit internship as part of the program.
+Students have the opportunity to enroll in an optional three-credit internship as part of the program.

 A required master’s capstone experience is included in the 30 credits.
 For the capstone, the students create a professional-quality web portfolio selected from the best work from their courses and experiences while in the program.

-The program may be completed in 21 months, provided students complete two courses per semester including summer.
-The program is designed to be completed online, however, there may be some courses available on-campus.
+The program may be completed in 21 months, provided students complete two courses per semester including summer, and is designed to be completed online.
 Full-time students can finish in 16 months.
 Fall and spring starts are available.

 Current Quinnipiac undergraduate students may apply for the five-year dual-degree bachelor’s/master’s program.